SeikaHirori/Playwright-examples-for-Obey-the-Testing-Goat/0_docs/logs.md

 # 9/16/2022

 - Currently struggling with troubleshooting:
+    > else:
+            > if not os.environ.get("DJANGO_ALLOW_ASYNC_UNSAFE"):
+            > raise SynchronousOnlyOperation(message)
             >            django.core.exceptions.SynchronousOnlyOperation: You cannot call this from an async context - use a thread or sync_to_async.
     - not sure how and where to implement sync_to_async
     - However, the tests still works as intended.
 This error might be solvable whenever?
     - Occurance of error: